Injury and Trauma

 - Subdural hematoma – Blood collects on the surface of the brain.
 An acute subdural hematoma happens when a head injury causes bleeding, which rapidly fills the brain and causes brain damage.
 A chronic subdural hematoma may go unnoticed for some time after a minor head injury.

 When a traumatic brain injury occurs, there may be mild to severe changes in thinking, speech, movement, personality or other areas.
 Prompt diagnosis and care may help in recovery.
 Our neurological specialists will run tests on the brain to diagnose physical changes and the extent of damage these changes may have caused.

 Treating traumatic brain injury

 The brain controls every thought, behavior and movement, so a traumatic brain injury can have serious consequences.
-It’s critical to be evaluated as quickly as possible to determine the severity and extent of the injury, and begin treatment.
+It’s critical that it be evaluated as quickly as possible to determine the severity and extent of the injury, and begin treatment.

 Severe brain injuries need emergency treatment to keep damage from getting worse.
 Following an injury to the brain, there may be swelling and bleeding.
 Since space inside the skull is limited, this can put increased pressure on the brain.
 Surgery, medication, rehabilitation or a combination of all three may be needed to treat a traumatic brain injury.

 - Shunt: A tube placed in the brain to relieve fluid buildup and reduce swelling in an effort to restore normal function to brain cells.